ryanking13/android-SSL-unpinning/README.md

-# Android-SSL-unpinning
+# android-SSL-unpinning

-Simple python script which patches Android APK file to bypass SSL-pinning.
+A simple Python script which patches Android APK file to bypass SSL-pinning.

 ## Requirements